requests-cache/requests-cache/docs/user_guide.md

 By default, responses are serialized using {py:mod}`pickle`.
 Some other options are also available:

 :::{note}
-These features require python 3.7+ and additional dependencies
+These features require additional dependencies
 :::

 ### JSON Serializer